Oven Thermostat Replacement in Warsaw — Diagnosis and Repair

 Does the technician bring the thermostat?

-Yes, if the model is known in advance.
-Rare models may require pre-ordering.
+Yes, if the model is known beforehand.
+Uncommon models may need to be ordered first.

 Can a universal thermostat be fitted?

-For mechanical — sometimes, if the specs match.
-For electronic — no, an exact match is required.
+For mechanical — sometimes, if the specifications match.
+For electronic — no, it must be an exact match.

 How can I check my oven temperature at home?

-Place a kitchen thermometer in the centre, heat to 180°C, wait 15 minutes.
-A deviation of more than 20°C warrants a service call.
+Put a kitchen thermometer in the centre, heat the oven to 180°C, and wait 15 minutes.
+If the difference is more than 20°C, it is time to call for service.

 Which brands do you service?